DataShades/ckanext-files/docs/usage/js.md

 # JavaScript utilities

+!!! note

-Note: ckanext-files does not provide stable CKAN JS modules at the moment.
+    ckanext-files does not provide stable CKAN JS modules at the moment.
 Try creating your own widgets and share with us your examples or requirements.
 We'll consider creating and including widgets into ckanext-files if they are generic enough for majority of the users.

 ckanext-files registers few utilities inside CKAN JS namespace to help with building UI components.